brandon099/plex-media-reanalyzer/README.md

   -c CONFIG, --config CONFIG
                         Path to the configuration file.
   -t MEDIA_TITLE, --media-title MEDIA_TITLE
-                        Title of the media to analyze (required for --analyze-media and --load-ratingkey) -d DB_PATH, --db-path DB_PATH
+                        Title of the media to analyze -f MEDIA_FILENAME, --media-filename MEDIA_FILENAME
+                        The filename of the media to analyze.
+  -d DB_PATH, --db-path DB_PATH
-                        Path to the database file (JSON TinyDB cache file) -l, --listen          Start the web server.
+                        Path to the local database file.
+  -l, --listen          Start the web server.
   -a, --load-all-ratingkeys
                         Caches all rating keys to local DB.
 Useful for first run.
-  -m, --analyze-media   Analyze media (requires --media-title).
+  -m, --analyze-media   Analyze media (requires --media-title or --media-filename).
+  -s, --sync-db         Synchronize the database with Plex
 ```

 Some example commands: